 We have been taught wrong.

 Focusing on ourselves is not selfish or self-centered.
 It is critical to our overall health.
-Self-care is an antidote to stress, and it helps us cope better with day-to-day challenges, by boosting our resilience.
+Self-care is an antidote to stress, and it helps us cope better with day-to-day challenges.

 No matter what phase of life you are in, it is important to give yourself time for self-care each day so that you can maintain (or improve) your overall wellness.
 It doesn’t have to be complicated; it just has to be focused on YOU and no one else.